 Lennon: After Brian died, we collapsed.
 Paul took over and supposedly led us.
 But what is leading us, when we went round in circles?
 We broke up then.
 That was the disintegration.

-This clearly shows that the moment a form of unacceptable autocracy sets in a group, a break up might eventually erupt.
+This clearly shows that the moment a form of unacceptable autocracy sets in a group, a break up might eventually happen.

 When Business Is Mixed With Pleasure